nikkone/dune-otter/README.md

     sudo systemctl dune restart

 ### Communication with DUNE on the FishOtters
+The FishOtters communicate with each other and the user interface through a server at NTNU.
+The initial plan for communication was to use VPN for all communicatons.
+However, because of the way IMC discorvery works by using broadcast/multicast UDP, the VPN would have to be configured as a layer 2 VPN in the OSI/ISO model, which would result in more data used.
+Therefore, OpenVPN in UDP mode at layer 3 is used for SSH access directly to the 4G/LTE router and the otter, and IMCProxy is used on the FishOtters, field computer, and the server to convey IMC messages.
+A better way to do this would probably be to just statically map the ip addresses on the VPN, thereby avoiding the whold issue, which is left as future work.

+The FishOtters have three network connected devices available:
+1. The Teltonika RUT955 4G/LTE: Runs the OpenVPN client.
+SSH port 22
+2. The RPI CM4: Runs DUNE.
+SSH port 40022, DUNE HTTP:
+3. The IP camera: Located on the flybridge of the FishOtter.

 ### Using the field computer with OpenVPN, IMCProxy and Neptus
+To start the IMCproxy:

+    java -jar client.jar otter.itk.ntnu.no 9090

+Neptus should be available in the ubuntu menu, if not it is located in:

+    /home/ubuntu/lststools/neptus